stefanKuijers/angular-advanced-seed-yo/README.md

 An angular seed for medium to large web applications.
 The base was generated using the yeoman angular generator.

+The purpose of this seed is to make it easy to start of angular projects in a proper workflow.

+# Distributing the workflow
+In case you want to use this workflow or distibute it to colleagues follow the following steps.

+## Prerequisits
+These are dependencies of which you probably already have most installed.

+1. Node, Git and Ruby installed
+2. $ npm install -g grunt-cli && npm install -g bower
+3. $ (gem install sass) && gem install compass

+## Kickstart your project
+When you have successfully installed the prerequisits
+1. (optionally fork first) Clone repo && cd into folder
+2. $ npm install && bower install
+3. grunt serve
+4. start coding

-# Setup
+# Initial Setup
 To setup this repo I went through the following steps

-## Prequisits
+## Prerequisits
-Before you start make sure your username does not contain accented latin characters
+Before you start make sure your username does not contain accented latin characters.

 1. Node installed
 2. Git installed
 3. $ npm install -g grunt-cli